snowyTheHamster/search-files-recursive/README.md

-# traverse_files_and_transfer_files
+# Pyhton - find files recursively and copy/paste to a single folder
-This Python script searches files recursively by extension in a directory and copy/pastes them into one folder.
+This Python script searches files recursively by file extension in a directory and copy/pastes them into one folder.

 # Problem